 Retail Council of Canada: Commport’s Brian Miles attended the RCC STORE event May 28 -29 at the Toronto Congress Centre.
 Retail Council of Canada has done a great job of growing its membership, expanding the STORE Conference, and attracting both sought-after speakers and over 2,000 attendees to the STORE event.

-This two day event had a number of noteworthy speakers.
-Diane Brisebois, the RCC President and CEO opened the conference telling the story of the RCC success over the past few years.
-Kevin Graff, President of Graff Retail TV was the MC for the 2-day event and kept everyone on schedule and showed a lot of enthusiasm and knowledge in introducing each new speaker.
+This two-day event had a number of noteworthy speakers.
+Diane Brisebois, the RCC President, and CEO opened the conference telling the story of the RCC success over the past few years.
+Kevin Graff, President of Graff Retail TV was the MC for the 2-day event and kept everyone on schedule, and showed a lot of enthusiasm and knowledge in introducing each new speaker.

-Day 2 was highlighted by a presentation from Walter ROBB, CEO Whole Foods and then Michael LeBlanc coming on stage to interview Walter.
+Day 2 was highlighted by a presentation from Walter ROBB, CEO of Whole Foods, and then Michael LeBlanc coming on stage to interview Walter.

 The overriding theme of the STORE Conference was changed in the retail sector.
 In the news, it talks about the demise of retail but in fact, in a lot of areas, retail sales are growing.
 The integration of retail with eComm and all facets of a business “omnichannel” is now getting more sophisticated by leveraging big data, AI, and most of all, experimenting with new and different ways to attract, retain, and excite customers.
 It is the growth of omnichannel that is bringing customers back to stores.

 Everyone keeps hearing about the amazing success of Amazon and other eComm sites, and they are growing quickly, but the most “shocking” news we heard is that online sales only represent 8% of the total Canadian government retails sales number; it is 10% in the US.
 The major reason for these low numbers is that retail spending also includes cars, gas, all food bought in-store or restaurants, and other categories.